kartikeysharma95UZH/ma-thesis/README.md

 This master’s thesis explores fine-tuning Large Language Models (LLMs) to reformulate condensed coordinated expressions found in job postings.
 This kind of condensed coordinated expression is frequently used in job postings, which is our target text genre for this work.
 Four gold-standard datasets were created for two tasks in English and German.

-The first task focuses on truncated word completion, where elided text like “Haus- und Gartenarbeit” (house and garden work) needs to be completed to “Hausarbeit und Gartenarbeit”.
+The first task focuses on truncated word completion, where elided text like “Haus- und Gartenarbeit” (house and garden work) needs to be completed to “Hausarbeit und Gartenarbeit.”
 The German GS dataset consists of 510 samples, while the English GS contains 402 samples.
 The primary goal is to assess the LLMs’ performance in this task and identify promising models for the second, more complex task.

 The second task involves expanding condensed coordinated soft-skill requirements like “Sie arbeiten sehr selbständig, ziel- und kundenorientiert” into explicit self-contained paraphrases such as “Sie arbeiten sehr selbständig, arbeiten zielorientiert und arbeiten kundenorientiert”.
 To achieve a proper mapping of soft-skill requirements to a detailed domain ontology, it is crucial to provide self-contained text spans that refer to a single concept.
 For creating the German GS, we utilized In-Context Learning with ChatGPT, providing 5 examples in the prompt to generate additional samples.
 Subsequently, these samples were used to fine-tune GPT-3 and later manually verified to form a GS dataset comprising 1968 samples.